10 Top Tips for Designing a Cartoon Character for 2D Animation

 1. Keep It Simple

-Cartoons come in a wide variety of styles, from the very simple to the extremely detailed.
+Cartoons come in a of styles, from the very simple to the extremely detailed.
 When you’re first starting out, it’s easy to become overwhelmed by trying to create overly complicated designs, so the most important thing to remember is to start simple.
 As you can see in the video above, simple doesn’t mean boring.
 On the contrary, simple shapes can be quite amusing and can communicate the full range of human emotions.

 2. Narrow Down Your Ideas